PatrickSachs/redoubt/README.md

 ## Why?

-I recently cam to realize that most of my projects incorporating a web server end up containing the exact same server boilerplate code:
+I recently came to realize that most of my projects incorporating a web server end up containing the exact same server boilerplate code:

  * A JSON Body Parser
  * A URL Encoded Parser